 How much you drink is important – and so is when.
 It’s best practice to drink one to two glasses to start your day to activate internal organs; one glass about 30 minutes before a meal to help with digestion; one glass before a bath; and one glass before going to bed.
 Also, make sure you drink water leading up to and during an exercise session or fitness class at your senior living community.

-What Is an Early Sign of Dehydration in the Elderly?
+What Is an Early Sign of Dehydration in Seniors?

 If you are feeling thirsty, your body needs water.
 The problem is that for many seniors, by the time you feel thirsty, you are already dehydrated.
 Other early signs of dehydration in older adults include: